Pellissippi Parkway: Route description

 The Pellissippi Parkway comprises I-140 and two sections of SR 162 that seamlessly extend from either end of the Interstate Highway segment.
 The northern segment of SR 162 runs 5.84 mi from SR 62 at Solway south to I-40 and I-75 in Knoxville.
 I-140 has a length of 11.17 mi from the junction with I-40 and I-75 to US 129 in Alcoa.
 The southern segment of SR 162 begins at US 129 and runs 2.74 mi to SR 33 within Alcoa.
 The entire highway is a part of the National Highway System.
-The northernmost 4.6 mi of the parkway is a four lane limited-access highway, and the remainder is a controlled-access highway.
+The northernmost 4.6 mi of the parkway is a four-lane limited-access highway, and the remainder is a controlled-access highway.
 Running in a diagonal southeast–northwest alignment, the I-140 stretch is signed as an east–west route, and both SR 162 sections are signed as north–south.
 In 2022, annual average daily traffic volumes ranged from 69,195 vehicles north of I-40/I-75 to 14,905 vehicles at the eastern terminus.

-The Pellissippi Parkway begins at SR 162's northern terminus at a directional interchange with SR 62 (Oak Ridge Highway) at the east end of the unincorporated community of Solway in western Knox County on the eastside of the Clinch River a short distance from Oak Ridge.
-Here there is no direct access from westbound SR 62 to the parkway.
+The Pellissippi Parkway begins at a directional interchange with SR 62 (Oak Ridge Highway) at the east end of the unincorporated community of Solway in western Knox County.
+This is on the east side of the Clinch River a short distance from Oak Ridge.
+Here, there is no direct access from westbound SR 62 to the parkway.
 The parkway then heads southeast as a limited-access four-lane divided highway.
 It crosses Beaver Creek and has a five-ramp partial cloverleaf interchange with Hardin Valley Road, which provides access to Pellissippi State Community College.
 The Pellissippi Parkway then has another partial cloverleaf interchange with SR 131 (Lovell Road).
 A short distance later, the controlled-access section begins at a partial cloverleaf interchange with Dutchtown Road.
-Here, the Pellissippi Parkway enters the western end of the city of Knoxville, and is paralleled on both sides by frontage roads south for about 1 mi to a large interchange with I-40 and I-75.
+Here, the Pellissippi Parkway enters the western end of the city of Knoxville and is paralleled on both sides by frontage roads south for about 1 mi to a large interchange with I-40 and I-75.
 This interchange is a near-complete cloverleaf interchange, with three loop ramps and a flyover ramp from the southbound lanes of the parkway to eastbound I-40/northbound I-75, which head concurrently toward downtown Knoxville.